 Move down to Controller under the side menu, then click the General Controller Settings button.

-Once this is done, pairing your controller with your computer should connect it immediately.
+Once this is done, connecting your controller with your computer should be done immediately.
 If Steam doesn’t recognize it right away, try restarting Steam.
 This should fix the issue.

 Connecting With DS4Windows

 If you don’t plan to use your DualShock 4 controller on Steam, you’ll need to take a few extra steps.
 While Windows doesn’t originally support the DualShock 4 controller, all you need to do is install a program called DS4Windows to make it work.

 To begin, navigate to ds4windows.com and click the Download Now button.